rally-carlos/notes/stackedit/Mobile.md

 ### Phase 1: Leverage GitHub Actions hosted runners

 Attempt to builds in hosted runners.
-Mac for Android builds if necessary)
+Use Mac runners for Android builds if necessary.
+(This validate the posiblitity or will surface any potential issues.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODI1ODMwMDgwXX0=
+eyJoaXN0b3J5IjpbMTgyOTU2MjczMl19
 -->